Each of us can play a part in the regeneration of the habitats around us… starting one garden at a time.

 Beautiful and Sustainable

 Your landscape can be beautiful AND sustainable.
-The sustainable approach to landscape design does not imply aesthetic comprise.
-Sustainable landscaping adds value to your life, and to your property, and it provides habitat for wildlife.
-And, like a good scotch, landscapes get better as they age.
+The sustainable approach to landscape design does not imply aesthetic compromise.
+Sustainable landscaping adds value to your life, and your property, and it provides habitat for wildlife.
+And, like a good scotch, these landscapes get better as they age.

-Whether it’s called bay friendly design, green design, or eco-friendly design, its purpose is the same: Sustainably designed gardens and landscapes which allow stormwater to infiltrate rather than run off.
+Whether it’s called bay friendly design, green design, or eco-friendly design, its purpose is the same: Sustainable gardens which allow rainwater to filter through the landscape rather than run off.
 Practices include digging deeply and adding soil amendments and using native plants uniquely adapted to the Chesapeake Bay area.
-Sustainable landscape design results in gardens that are more hardy, requiring less maintenance and water.
+Listings of Native Plants can be found here, https://www.nps.gov/plants/pubs/chesapeake/pdf/chesapeakenatives.pdf Sustainable landscape design results in gardens that are more hardy, requiring less maintenance and water.